About the Lectures

 Acknowledgements

-We gratefully acknowledge donations from Constance and Lewis Counts in memory of their friend and Emeritus Homerton Fellow, John Hammond; from Sally Christie and Helen Craig; and from many others, including members of our audiences over the years.
+For sponsorship of past lectures, we gratefully acknowledge Philippa’s publishers, Walker Books; Oxford University Press and Puffin Books.
+We gratefully acknowledge donations from Constance and Lewis Counts in memory of their friend and Emeritus Homerton Fellow, John Hammond; from Sally Christie and Helen Craig; and from many others, including audience members.

 The Philippa Pearce Committee